pideck/xwax/README_touchscreen_gui.md

 ### Build the source package

-In the xwax directory build a signed source package ignoring the .git directory, then go up to the parent directory to make an *orig.tar.gx and find the dsc file:
+In the xwax directory build a signed source package ignoring the .git directory, then go up to the parent directory and find the dsc file:

 ```
 dpkg-buildpackage -i.git -S
 cd ..
-mv xwax_1.7-2~pideck.tar.gz xwax_1.7-2~pideck.orig.tar.gz
 ls xwax*dsc
 ```